vishnu350/st/README.md

     sudo apt remove nautilus-extension-gnome-terminal

-To compile and install st+ (needs root):
+To compile and install st+ (needs root, flags can be combined):

     git clone https://github.com/vishnu350/st && cd st
-    make install
+    make install                                   ## Standard install
+    make install STDICON=1                         ## Desktop shortcut will use system icon for terminal make install CFLAGS="-O3 -march=native"        ## Optimize for highest performance make install CFLAGS="-Os -march=native"        ## Optimize for smallest size

 To set color schemes or download more fonts, run the st-config tool:

     st-config

-**Only for devs**: To build static binaries for distribution/release, run the following command from within an old container (st-build.dockerfile):
+**Only for release**: To build AppImage and static binaries for distribution/release, run the following command from within an old container (st-build.dockerfile):

     make dist STATIC=1

 Notes on manual install flow:
 - No auto-updates.
-- Compiled binary size will be tiny (~100KB) in size.
+- Compiled binary size will be tiny (~90KB) in size.
 - To remove st+ from your system: `st-config uninstall` or `make uninstall`